Desarrollo-CeSPI/mo_application_ruby/README.md

 ### Resource `mo_application_ruby`

-Is the specialized version of mo_application for PHP apps doing the following
+Is the specialized version of mo_application for Ruby apps doing the following
 tasks:

 * Creates an application directory